jackdevonshire/CV-GPT-Bot/README.md

 ### Tutorial

-You can find out more about how I put all of this together on my website: NOT YET ADDED
+You can find out more about how I put all of this together on (https://jackdevonshire.co.uk/portfolio-archive/gpt-cv-bot/)[My Website].